renigmaflea/renigmaflea.github.io/index.md

 ### Add Listings

-This page will allow users to add listings for sell.
+This page will allow users to add listings for selling.

 ![](images/renigma-flea-add-listing.PNG)

 ## Community Feedback

 We are interested in your experience using Bowfolio!
-If you would like, please take a couple of minutes to fill out the [Bowfolios Feedback Form](https://forms.gle/hBHdccQEbm4YNfPd6).
-It contains only five short questions and will help us understand how to improve the system.
+You can contact us directly by direct messaging any of our member on [Github](https://github.com/renigmaflea/renigmaflea).

 ## Developer Guide